 - 10 Where to Stay in Athens with an Acropolis View

 How do you make the most out of a visit to the ancient Acropolis?
 Is it worth a visit?

 What important sights should you keep your eyes peeled for?
 This guide answers all of your Acropolis FAQs to help you prepare for your adventure.

 A Little History of the Acropolis

 An Acropolis, in Ancient Greek, meant a fortified hill within a city.
-If you go back thousands of years, you may be surprised to note that the Acropolis in Athens was not the only Acropolis to exist.
+If you go back thousands of years, you may be surprised to note that the Acropolis in Athens was not the only one in Greece.

 Almost every Greek city bolstered an Acropolis.
 These sites were used primarily for defensive purposes.

 From the 5th century, Athens stood out as one of the most powerful states in Ancient Greece.
 The Acropolis in Athens differs from the Acropolis built in other cities.